-ENGR 105 F Engineering CAD (4)
+ENGR 105 F Engineering CAD

-Three hours lecture and three hours lab per week.
+54 hours lecture and 54 hours lab per term.
 This is an introductory course which utilizes the CAD system for engineering applications.
-The course incorporates elementary principles associated with the various menu and command structures in computer-assisted drafting to develop solutions to 2-D and 3-D design problems.
+The course incorporates elementary principles associated with the various menu and command structures in computer-assisted drafting to develop solutions to 2D and 3D design problems.
 Topics included are file management, layering, orthographic projection, dimensioning, line types and axonometric projection.
 (CSU) (UC) (Degree Credit)

-ENGR 110 F Introduction to Engineering (3)
+ENGR 110 F Introduction to Engineering

-Three hours lecture per week.
+54 hours lecture per term.
 This course is an introduction to engineering as a profession and its associated career responsibilities and opportunities.
 The course includes a selection of computational and mathematical methods and tools to be found useful in problem solving.
 Dimensional analysis, graphical techniques, and design theory in engineering analysis is also studied.
 The course includes the application of engineering and scientific problem methods to introductory mechanics and electricity.
 This course also meets requirements for credit in Engineering.
 (CSU) (Degree Credit)

-ENGR 201 F Statics (3)
+ENGR 201 F Statics

-Prerequisite: MATH 150BF and PHYS 221 F with a grade of "C" or better

-Three hours lecture per week.
+Prerequisite: MATH 150BF and PHYS 221 F with a grade of "C" or better.
+54 hours lecture per term.
 This course applies equilibrium conditions of force and moments to engineering problems.
 Algebraic and graphical methods are use.
 Topics include equilibrium of particles and rigid bodies, trusses, beams, levers, pulleys, centroids, friction, fluids and work principles.
 (CSU) (UC) (Degree Credit)

-ENGR 203 F Electric Circuits (4)
+ENGR 203 F Electric Circuits

-Prerequisite: PHYS 222 F and MATH 150BF with a grade of "C" or better

-Corequisite: ENGR 203LF
+Prerequisite: PHYS 222 F and MATH 150BF with a grade of "C" or better.
+Corequisite: ENGR 203LF with a grade of "C" or better.

-Four hours lecture per week.
+72 hours lecture per term.
 Introduction to the analysis of electric circuits.
 Analysis techniques include nodal analysis, loop analysis, superposition method, Thevenin's Theorem, Norton's Theorem and source transformation.
 RLC and op-amp networks and are analyzed under DC, AC-steady state and transient conditions using multiple methods including bode plots and Laplace transforms.
 (CSU) (UC) (Degree Credit)

-ENGR 203LF Electric Circuits Lab (1)
+ENGR 203LF Electric Circuits Lab

-Prerequisite: PHYS 222 F and MATH 150BF with a grade of "C" or better

-Corequisite: ENGR 203 F
+Prerequisite: PHYS 222 F and MATH 150BF with a grade of "C" or better.
+Corequisite: ENGR 203 F with a grade of "C" or better.

-Three hours lab per week.
-Basic electrical measurement techniques and experimental investigation of simple circuits.
-Computer simulations of transient circuits.
+54 hours lab per term.
+This course covers basic electrical measurement techniques and experimental investigation of simple circuits, as well as computer simulations of transient circuits.
 (CSU) (UC) (Degree Credit)